PranavShashidhara/Movie-Recommendation-system/README.md

-## Project Overview
+# Movie Recommendation System Using Netflix Dataset

-This project aims to build a movie recommendation system using the Netflix dataset.
-The primary focus is on implementing User-User Collaborative Filtering for personalized recommendations.
+This project implements a movie recommendation system using the **Netflix Prize Dataset**.
+The focus is on applying **Collaborative Filtering** methods to provide personalized movie recommendations.
+The system includes both **User-User Collaborative Filtering** and **Movie-Movie Collaborative Filtering**.

-### Key Steps:
+## Key Steps:
-1. **Data Preprocessing**:
+### 1. Data Preprocessing:
-- Processed the entire dataset of 100 million records.
-- Extracted data for 100 movies and 200 users for analysis.
+- Processed a dataset of 100 million records, focusing on 100 movies and 2000 users for analysis.
-- Completed Exploratory Data Analysis (EDA) on a sampled subset of 10 million records.
+- Performed **Exploratory Data Analysis (EDA)** on a 10 million record sample and the full dataset.
-- Stored preprocessed data in **Parquet format** using Amazon S3.
+- Preprocessed data stored in **Parquet format** on **Amazon S3**.

-2. **Data Transformation**:
+### 2. Data Transformation:
-- Converted the data into dictionaries for efficient access and reduced time complexity:
+- Converted the dataset into efficient dictionaries for reduced time complexity:
   - `user2movie`: Maps users to the movies they rated.
   - `movie2user`: Maps movies to the users who rated them.
   - `usermovie2rating`: Maps user-movie pairs to their ratings.
-  - `usermovie2rating_test`: Similar mapping for testing purposes.
+  - `usermovie2rating_test`: Used for testing purposes.

-3. **Collaborative Filtering**:
+### 3. Collaborative Filtering:
-- Implemented **User-User Collaborative Filtering using Matrix Factorization** on a subset of ~200,000 records.
+- Implemented **User-User Collaborative Filtering** using **Matrix Factorization** on a subset of 10 million records (1,000 users, 200 movies).
-- Subset includes 1,000 users and 200 movies.

-4. **Ongoing Development**:
-- Currently developing User-User Collaborative Filtering models using:
-  - Bayesian Matrix Factorization.
+- **Movie-Movie Collaborative Filtering** was also applied using the same subset.

+### 4. Advanced Models:
-- Building a **Restricted Boltzmann Machine (RBM)** for recommendations.
+- Implemented a **Restricted Boltzmann Machine (RBM)** for enhancing recommendation accuracy.

-## Performance Metrics
+## Performance Metrics:
-### Results from User-User Collaborative Filtering:
+### User-User Collaborative Filtering:
 - **Mean Squared Error (MSE):**
   - Train MSE: 0.5854
   - Test MSE: 0.8420
 - **Root Mean Squared Error (RMSE):**
   - Train RMSE: ~0.765
   - Test RMSE: ~0.917

 ### Comparison with Netflix Prize Benchmark:
-- The competition's baseline RMSE was approximately 1.025, and the winning target was 0.91.
+- The baseline RMSE for the competition was 1.025, with the winning RMSE target around 0.91.
-- The model's performance demonstrates close alignment with the desired benchmark, especially for the test set.
+- The model’s performance is close to the benchmark, demonstrating the robustness of the approach, especially on the test set.

-## Tools and Technologies
+## Tools and Technologies:
-- **Big Data Processing:** PySpark
+- **Big Data Processing:** PySpark, Databricks
 - **Storage:** Amazon S3
-- **Libraries:**
+- **Libraries Used:**
   - Python
-- `pyspark`
-- `numpy`, `pandas`
+  - `pyspark`, `numpy`, `pandas`
 - **Modeling Techniques:**
   - User-User Collaborative Filtering
+  - Movie-Movie Collaborative Filtering
-- Standard and Bayesian Matrix Factorization
+  - Matrix Factorization
   - Restricted Boltzmann Machine (RBM)

+## Conclusion:
+This project successfully demonstrated the effectiveness of **User-User Collaborative Filtering** and **Movie-Movie Collaborative Filtering**.
+These methods produced promising results, with RMSE values closely aligned to the Netflix Prize benchmark.
+Although the other models (Bayesian Matrix Factorization and RBM) were developed for future refinement, the primary focus was on achieving strong performance in the collaborative filtering techniques.
+Further experimentation and optimization could help improve the models and expand the dataset for better scalability.

-## Sources
+## Sources:
 - [Netflix Prize Dataset](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data)
 - [Netflix Prize Benchmark Scores](https://en.wikipedia.org/wiki/Netflix_Prize)

-## Conclusion
-This project demonstrates an effective implementation of a User-User Collaborative Filtering-based recommendation system.
-The results closely align with the benchmark values from the Netflix Prize competition, validating the robustness of the approach.
-Further experimentation with larger datasets and advanced models like RBM and Bayesian Matrix Factorization can potentially improve performance.